For more information on conservation easements, please email email@example.com or get in touch via our contact form.

 The desire to protect and preserve the significant features of one’s land is the driving force in establishing a conservation easement.
-Conservation easements provide assurance that beloved places be protected in perpetuity, creating a lasting legacy for our future generations.
+Conservation easements provide assurance that beloved places be protected in perpetuity, creating a lasting legacy for future generations.
 Over the past 40 years, Openlands has assisted over 100 communities and agencies across northeastern Illinois in acquiring land and conservation easements to directly preserve over 15,000 acres of open space throughout northeastern Illinois.

-A conservation easement is a voluntary and legal agreement that allows landowners to retain desired rights to their private land, while protecting important property features like woodlands, water sources, or native plantings.
+A conservation easement is a voluntary and legal agreement that allows landowners to retain desired rights to their private land while protecting important property features like woodlands, water sources, or native plantings.
 Over 16 million acres have been protected nationally by land trusts through conservation easements.